 The AIPD process took place throughout 2008 and brought together nearly 200 participants.
 It produced a series of recommendations to pave the way for stabilization, dialogue and reconciliation in the country.
 Unfortunately, the Government’s failure to implement these recommendations caused the country to plunge into a new cycle of conflict.

 In March 2013, President Bozizé was overthrown by the Séléka rebel group, disrupting an already fragile political equilibrium in CAR.
 This, in turn, led to an outbreak of sectarian violence between the pro-Muslim Séléka Coalition and pro-Christian anti-Balaka militias.
-The new Séléka government, led by Michel Djotodia, was unable to calm the spiraling violence across the country.
+The new Séléka government, led by Michel Djotodia, was unable to calm the spiralling violence across the country.
 Nine months after seizing power, the government was forced to resign by regional leaders.

 In January 2014, the Central African Parliament elected Catherine Samba-Panza, the Mayor of Bangui, as the new President to lead a transitional government.
 The priority of the transitional government was to end the violence and, with support from international peacekeeping forces, to promote national reconciliation and organise credible presidential elections.